Irregular triads in 3-uniform hypergraphs: Statements of results

-We will give proofs of these bounds in Section \ref{sec:binary}.
-Proposition \ref{prop:finiteVCnotdisc3tame} also plays a role in our proofs of Theorems \ref{thm:ternarytriads} and \ref{thm:ternarytriads1}.
-In particular, since properties with finite VC-dimension also have finite WVC-dimension, both $\calH_{\GS_p}$ and $\calH_{\HP}$ are WNIP.
+We will give proofs of these bounds in Chapter \ref{sec:binary}.
+Proposition \ref{prop:finitevcnotdisc3tame} also plays a role in our proofs of Theorems \ref{thm:ternarytriads} and \ref{thm:ternarytriads1}.
+In particular, since properties with finite $\VC$-dimension also have finite $\SVC$-dimension, both $\calH_{\GS_p}$ and $\calH_{\HP}$ are SNIP.
 Thus by Proposition \ref{prop:wnipreduction}, in order to show that they require non-binary $\disc_{2,3}$-error, it suffices to show that both require non-binary $\vdisc_3$-error.
 We will do this using a general sufficient condition satisfied by both examples (see Section \ref{subsec:special}).

-Proposition \ref{prop:finiteVCnotdisc3tame} shows that a hereditary $3$-graph property can have bounded VC-dimension while also requiring non-binary $\disc_{2,3}$-error.
-On the other hand, we will show that there are properties admitting binary $\disc_{2,3}$-error which not only have unbounded VC-dimension, but which contain $\Ubar(k)$ for all $k$.
+Proposition \ref{prop:finitevcnotdisc3tame} shows that a hereditary $3$-graph property can have bounded $\VC$-dimension while also requiring non-binary $\disc_{2,3}$-error.
+On the other hand, we will show that there are properties admitting binary $\disc_{2,3}$-error which not only have unbounded $\VC$-dimension, but which contain $\Ubar(k)$ for all $k$.

 \begin{proposition} There is a hereditary $3$-graph property $\calH$ which admits binary $\disc_{2,3}$-error, and which contains $\Ubar(k)$ for all $k$. \end{proposition}